eTilbudsavis/native-android-sdk/README.md

 // Add the request to the request queue ShopGun.getInstance().add(catalogReq);
 ```
-That was it, you've performed your first request to our ShopGun API :-)
+That's it, you've performed your first request to our ShopGun API :-)

 For more demonstartions on how you can do requests to the ShopGun API,
 please have a look at the ShopGun SDK Demo.
 It's inclided in the [ShopGun Android SDK] project.